-Repsol has made several major discoveries in locations identified as priority markets, such as the United States, Russia, Brazil, Peru, Algeria and Colombia.
-The more than 40 discoveries we have made since 2008, which include eight of the largest discoveries in the world, are a testament to Repsol's exploratory success and secures the pipeline of projects which will support growth in future years.
+At Repsol, we have made numerous important discoveries in locations identified as priority markets, such as the United States, Russia, Brazil, Peru, Algeria, and Colombia.
+The more than 40 discoveries we have made since 2008, including eight of the largest discoveries in the world, are a testament to Repsol's exploratory success and ensure further growth in coming years.

 We have professionals of more than 40 different nationalities.
 Qualified personnel that are specialized in a number of areas, which has enabled us to develop a team of excellence.